szstonelee/elephant_eye_c_plusplus/vector_skip_list.md

 # Recap

 1. Memory layout is crucial for the performance of Skip List.
-When using vector with Skip List, as you check the Vector Skip List, the gap is 5.4 times.
+When using vector with Skip List, as you check the Vector Skip List, the gap for range scan is 5.4 times.
-2. Compiler is better for vector when uses O2 over O0.
+2. The improvement of performance is better for vector wither compiler optimization, i.e., O2 vs O0.
 30% improvement or 50% degradation.
 3. You need adjust the capacity of vecctor for the best performance.
 For the above test case, I found the capacity of 64 is probably the best.
 For your size of key, it needs to be tested.
-4. When I use vector, I can lower the threshhold of the biggest height of the tree.
+4. When I use vector, I can lower the threshhold of the biggest height of the skip list tree.
 In vectskipset.h, check kMaxLevel and kCapacity.
-It is good for a large tree.
+It would be better for a large tree because it is lower when extreme random number happens.
 5. The Vector Skip List is the same idea of Redis's ziplist for small hash table.
+O(N) is same or faster than O(1) for memory layout.
 6. As a bonus, when we use Vector Skip List, we save memory.
-The number of nodes decreases.
+The number of nodes is less.
 The vector is good for memory cost if you compare random keys in the heap.